How to Draw an Orange Step by Step

 This tutorial shows how to draw an orange in four steps.
 It provides simple drawing examples with quick explanations for each of them.

-In this example the orange is drawn from 3/4 view as it’s a good angle to show off it’s shape.
+In this example the orange is drawn from 3/4 view as it’s a good angle to show off it’s details.

 It’s recommended that you start the line drawing portion of the tutorial in pencil and switch to a black pen or marker after you are almost done.